-4 REGULATORY ACTIVITY

-ONR may issue formal documents to ensure compliance with regulatory requirements.
+4. REGULATORY ACTIVITY ONR may issue formal documents to ensure compliance with regulatory requirements.
 Under nuclear site licence conditions, ONR issues regulatory documents, which either permit an activity or require some form of action to be taken; these are usually collectively termed 'Licence Instruments' (LIs) but can take other forms.
-In addition, inspectors may issue Enforcement Notices to secure improvements to safety.
-In this period, no formal enforcement action was taken.
+In addition, inspectors may take a range of enforcement actions, to include issuing an Enforcement Notice.
+No LIs, Enforcement Notices or Enforcement letters were issued during this period.